saareliad/FTPipe/README.md

 ## TODOs

+- When aggregating, instead of using dp=0 use the gradient we already have for weight prediction.thats awassome.

 - tied wieghts with wieght prediction: problem: we change the weight itself (this has advantage!)

 - explictly check that recomputation overlaps with wait for MPI.